 One time, a friend a was visiting, and as he walked toward the door to leave, he started perusing the bookshelf.
 A conversation ensued about how frustrating it was that we did not find enough time in our lives for the reading of fiction.
 And how it would be great to have a book group where we chose novels of shorter length but long on substance.
 Before long, he’d started a group called the Bookkeepers, and we read a wide range of American and international fiction over a few years, and made new friends for life.

 We are far from understanding the cognitive ramifications of the shift from print to digital, but it is clear that the mind takes in information in different ways.
 Back in 2006, I conducted an experiment for a cover story in Newcity.
 This longtime newspaper junkie—at one point I read four or more newspapers every day—was going to go cold turkey, as far as print was concerned, for one month, and write about how it changed my habits.
 It was a long story but it concluded with me canceling my print subscriptions and moving my newspaper consumption online for good.
 Or so I thought.
 A few years later, when one newspaper after another plunged into bankruptcy (including, at that time, the Chicago Tribune, the Chicago Sun-Times and the Chicago Reader), nostalgia took over.
+Being bankrupted is the most serious issue.
+In such cases it is always better to find qualified bankruptcy lawyers for hire as they can help you legally.
 If the newspaper was dying, I wanted to be at its bedside when it went.
 So I subscribed to print again.
 What I quickly discovered was how much I missed it.
 Digital reading tends to be point to point to point.
 I click this link, read a story, and then click another, read it.
 With a newspaper, the full wonder of the human eye and the way it is wired into the brain flourishes.
 Some stories get read in full, others just scanned, but those others would have never earned a click online.
 And often that wonderful character called serendipity, which is central to the print experience, takes hold.
 We read not only the stories that would have matched up with the keywords of our previously known interests, but some of those things we never knew we’d find interesting.
 Sometimes human interest, sometimes world news.
 And we’re always the better for it.